danny-ngo-2005/danny-ngo-2005.github.io/projects/Modeling.md

 These projects allowed me to learn the basic structures of coding with Lua, as well as becoming a foundation for learning about Blender as well.
 I also refined my creativity and artistic skills through each project that I designed.

-Some examples of some of the codes in the map that allowed for motion:
+A sample of a code in the map that lowers the player's health to 0:

 ```lua
 function onTouch(part)